Anzac Day: Dawn service

 Dawn services were originally very simple and in many cases they were restricted to veterans only, to remember and reflect among the comrades with whom they shared a special bond.
-Before dawn the gathered veterans would be ordered to "stand-to" and a lone bugler would play the "Last Post".
+Before dawn the gathered veterans would be ordered to stand-to and a lone bugler would play the "Last Post".
 Two minutes of silence would follow, concluded with the "Reveille".
 In more recent times the families of veterans and the general public have been encouraged to take part in dawn services.
-Some of the ceremonies have also become more elaborate, incorporating hymns, prayer readings, laying of wreaths, laments and the playing of the Australian national anthem, but others have retained the simple format of the dawn stand-to.
+Some of the ceremonies have also become more elaborate, incorporating hymns, prayer readings, laying of wreaths, laments and the playing of God Defend New Zealand and Advance Australia Fair, but others have retained the simple format of the dawn stand-to.
 The fourth stanza of Laurence Binyon's poem "For the Fallen" (known as the "Ode of Remembrance", or simply as "the Ode") is often recited.